nikolaiborbe/text-fixer/README.md

 - [ ] Copy text to "fix" it.
 - [ ] Add *tab* to see other recommendations.
 - [ ] Window should hover over input text
+  - [ ] Temp. fix: center text-fixer on current application.
+    - [ ] fix: displaying the window center is currently offset.
 - [ ] Consider adding github "before/after" change view.
 - [ ] Add information about what app is in focus.
     - [ ] Can you get the icon? <- this is difficult